← All workflows

 Overview

-CaseMark automates the heavy lifting of patent complaint drafting by analyzing your patent claims, accused product evidence, and venue facts to generate a litigation-ready pleading in minutes.
-The AI applies current case law including TC Heartland and Halo, maps each asserted claim to accused products, and structures every allegation to meet Twombly/Iqbal plausibility requirements.
+CaseMark automates the heavy lifting of patent complaint drafting by analyzing your patent documents, accused product evidence, and venue facts to generate a structured, plausibility-compliant complaint.
+The AI applies current legal frameworks including TC Heartland, Halo, and Twombly/Iqbal to produce a comprehensive draft with proper jurisdiction, venue, infringement, and damages allegations ready for attorney review and filing.

 How it works